Programalyst/gemini-live-react/websocket-server/README.md

 # backend setup

 ### 1. Install Python 3.11.7+
+Intall Python `3.11.7+` if you don't already have it installed.
-   (taskgroup, exceptiongroup are built-in in `3.11.7+` so will not require a separate install and import)
+`taskgroup`, `exceptiongroup` are built-in in `3.11.7+` so will not require a separate install and import

-### 2. switch to the backend folder
+### 2. Switch to the backend folder
 ```
 cd websocket-server
 ```
+Note: You may want to open this folder (not the root folder) in VSCode so it recognizes the Python virtual environment as the interpreter to use.

 ### 3. Create a Python virtual environment
 ```bash